getzep/docs.getzep.com/docs/sdk/chat_history/search.md

     This vector sparsity results in many vectors appearing close to each other in the vectorspace.
 This may in turn result in many false positives when searching for relevant messages.

-    We're thinking of strategies to address this problem, including hybrid search and enriching messages with metadata.

-### Default Embedding Models
+### Embedding Models

 #### Docker Container Deployments

-By default, Zep uses OpenAI's 1536-wide AdaV2 embeddings and cosine similarity for search ranking.
+By default, Zep uses OpenAI's 1536-wide AdaV2 embeddings for docker deployments.

 #### All other deployments

 By default, Zep uses a built-in Sentence Transformers model, `all-MiniLM-L6-v2`, for message embedding.
-The model offers a very low latency search experience when deployed on suitable infrastructure.
-Cosine similarity is used for search ranking.
+The `all-MiniLM-L6-v2` model offers a very low latency search experience when deployed on suitable infrastructure.

+!!! note "`all-MiniLM-L6-v2` Model Limitations"

+    The `all-MiniLM-L6-v2` model has a 256 word piece limit.
+If your messages are likely to be larger, it is recommended you select an alternative model.

+#### Selecting alternative models

 Other embedding models and services, such as OpenAI, may be configured.
 See the [Zep NLP Service](../../deployment/config.md) configuration.